 According to Stephens (1998), a calm classroom environment "alleviates fears that provoke bad behavior, and promotes good behavior by all."
 When students experience high levels of stress within the classroom, they become distracted and unable to concentrate.
 While a state of agitation and distraction impairs students' cognitive learning and memory processes, scientists have found the opposite to also be true; calm, stress-free classroom environments improve cognitive function and allow students greater ability for rational thoughts, creativity, and self-control (McCraty, 2005).
 In addition to deleterious effects on classroom concentration and learning, student stress has been linked to the prevalence of anger and violent behavior in youth (Barnes, Bauza, & Treiber, 2003; Johnson, et al., 2009; & McCraty, 2005).
 In response to the literature, Barnes, Bauza, and Treiber (2003) have recommended implementing interventions similar to that of Lesson One that teach skills in stress reduction.

 Researchers have found that providing teachers with direct training and performance feedback is a significant way to ensure intervention integrity (Feinberg, Dunn, & Pace, 2005; Mautone, Luiselli, & Handler, 2006; Morris, Raver, Lloyd, & Millenky, 2009; Noell, Witt, Gilbertson, Ranier, & Freeland, 1997).
-Multiple surveys reviewed by the Manpower Demonstration Research Coorporation (MDRC) found that teachers “consistently emphasize their need for professional development and other support” that assists them with instructional and classroom management strategies (Morris, Raver, Lloyd, & Millenky, 2009).
-MDRC’s Foundations of Learning (FOL, 2009) found evidence that intervention strategies, mirroring those of Lesson One, where classroom consultation and modeling is provided during instructional time are linked with the following benefits:• Improved teachers’ ability to effectively support children’s behavior and emotional development.
+Multiple surveys reviewed by the Manpower Demonstration Research Corporation (MDRC) found that teachers "consistently emphasize their need for professional development and other support" that assists them with instructional and classroom management strategies (Morris, Raver, Lloyd, & Millenky, 2009).
+MDRC's Foundations of Learning (FOL, 2009) found evidence that intervention strategies, mirroring those of Lesson One, where classroom consultation and modeling is provided during instructional time are linked with the following benefits:

 The FOL concluded that the presence of consultants to coach and model instructional strategies within the classroom setting can significantly improve the quality of teaching, behavioral management techniques, and engagement of children in the classroom.